How to Find a Room to Rent in New Zealand

 For those that live in the 21st century, a bulletin is a short news report that comes out periodically.
 Because not much happens in New Zealand, many towns will have bulletins instead of local newspapers.
 Within its pages you will also find the local cinema roster, a few news stories, job listings and, what we’re all here for, classified ads for flats for rent or flatmates wanted.

 New Zealand is a country where a simple pint opens the door to a wealth of opportunities.
 From jobs to rooms-for-rent, making friends is the best way to get ahead in New Zealand.
 So head down to your job’s Friday drinks, or invite a few of your coworkers to the pub and ask around if they know anyone that might be looking for a flatmate.

 There are plenty of backpacker groups on Facebook, some specific to each city, where travellers go to buy, sell and exchange goods and ideas.
-Join the group in your town and keep an eye out for postsabout a room for rent or somebody who is leaving the town soon you may be lucky enough to get their room when they head to their next adventure.
-On that note, have you joined our Facebook group to meet backpackers all over New Zealand, make your own listings, and ask us questions about your trip?
+Join the group in your town and keep an eye out for posts about a room for rent or somebody who is leaving the town soon you may be lucky enough to get their room when they head to their next adventure.
+On that note, have you joined a Facebook group to meet backpackers all over New Zealand, make your own listings, and ask other travellers questions about your trip?
 Learn how to make the most of Facebook groups with our 15 Simple Tips to Kill It on Backpacking Facebook Groups.